 \This syllabus represents the proposed plan for this term.
-However, there may be changes according to unexpected circumstances, and students are responsible for inquiring about any updates in the event of their absence from class when any changes are announced.
+There may be changes according to unexpected circumstances, and students are responsible for inquiring about any updates in the event of their absence from class when any changes are announced.
 Failure to read, understand, and/or to clarify any dissemination of course information required by this syllabus and/or course guidelines and/or College policies will not excuse and/or waive enforcement of such course and/or College policies.
 Continuing enrollment in this course constitutes understanding of and agreement to abide by these, as well as all other, course and/or College policies.
 Please do not ask for exceptions; they will not be granted.
 Applying different policies to individual students on a case-by-case basis is unfair to your classmates.

 \\The instructor will not provide legal advice.
-The student understands that any comments on legal issues are understood to be purely hypothetical.
 The student also understands that, under no circumstances does enrollment in this class give rise to an attorney-client relationship or privileged communications.
-Any divulging of confidential information by students shall be considered, except otherwise provided under FERPA and/or other educational privacy laws, a waiver of any pertinent right to privacy and/or of confidentiality and/or of any claims to confidentiality.
+Any divulging of confidential information by students shall be considered, except under educational privacy laws, a waiver of any pertinent right to privacy and/or of confidentiality and/or of any claims to confidentiality.

-Rev'd 010118
+Rev'd 010218